 The University of Ottawa strongly encourages students to respect the principles of copyright and intellectual property in their educational and other university activities.
 As a student, you are usually entitled to the copyright and related interests for works you create.
-Students who copy or communicate copyright-protected works should either obtain the permission of the copyright owner or be satisfied that copying or communicating the works falls within one of the exceptions in the Copyright Act.
+Students who copy or communicate copyright-protected works should either obtain the permission of the copyright holder or be satisfied that copying or communicating the works falls within one of the exceptions in the Copyright Act.
 The University is not liable for any infringing copies made or communicated by students including such copies made or communicated using copiers or scanners made available by the University.

 Art and performance